 How do you do it?
 Constant vigilance.

 Accessibility takes into account all aspects of your website.
 The legal requirements can be intimidating, complex and time-consuming, to say the least.
 There are 61 success criteria to meet WCAG 2.0 standards!
+Read this article to learn more about WCAG.
 Here are a few popular options to help ensure your website meets accessibility standards:

 - Automated website scanners can be a useful starting place (they do not catch everything, but can point out many accessibility errors, as well as misspellings and broken links).